Watch Our On-Demand Webinar: Understanding HFWA and PHEW

 Watch this on-demand webinar to learn more about HFWA and PHEW and how you can be compliant.

-On July 14, 2020, Governor Jared Polis signed two laws that immediately went into effect: the Healthy Families and Workplaces Act (HFWA) and the Public Health Emergency Whistleblower law (PHEW).
+On July 14, 2020, Governor Jared Polis signed two laws that immediately went into effect: the Healthy Families and Workplaces Act (Colorado HFWA) and the Public Health Emergency Whistleblower law (PHEW).
 These laws affect almost all businesses based in Colorado and should be reviewed carefully by both employers and workers alike.

 To help ensure your workers are fully informed of their new rights, please download this informative poster from the Colorado Department of Labor and Employment, email it to all of your workers, and make sure it is displayed prominently in your workplace.